APPLY NOW

 What is a PAN card?

-Issued by the Indian Income Tax Department, a PAN card is a plastic card featuring a unique ten-digit alphanumeric code that identifies you within India’s financial system.
+Issued by the Indian Income Tax Department of India, a PAN card is a plastic card featuring a unique ten-digit alphanumeric code that identifies you within India’s financial system.
 For Non-residents and Indian diaspora living in the USA, this small card holds significant importance, serving as a powerful financial tool.

-You can think of it as an identity proof, quite similar to the Social Security Number (SSN) used in America.
-Just as the SSN tracks a person's financial activity in the U.S., the PAN enables similar tracking in India, linking individuals and organizations to financial transactions and ensuring compliance with national regulations.
+You can think of it as an identity proof, quite similar to the Social Security Number (SSN) used in the USA.
+Just as the SSN tracks a person's financial activity in the United States., the PAN enables similar tracking in India, linking individuals and organizations to financial transactions and ensuring compliance with national regulations.

 PAN Card